twome/pinguno/docs/tasks.md

 	- Unfortunately, we pretty much need to expose user-set variables (1) the polling interval and (2) the IP string to the "spawn" command (the dangerous part).
 -[ ] PRIVACY: Scour all personal/private information added while developing.
--[ ] PRIVACY: Make sure no sensitive user information will be stored or transmitted without user & dev consent -[ ] PERFORMANCE: Concatenate browser code into single compressed files -[ ] PERFORMANCE: Production-process `browser/public` into `browser/dist` -[ ] CODE QUALITY: Perform code lints with production settings
+-[ ] PRIVACY: Make sure no sensitive user information will be stored or transmitted without user & dev consent -[ ] UX: Replace links to local-file npm packages with links to publicly-downloadable repos -[ ] PERFORMANCE: Concatenate browser code into single compressed files -[ ] PERFORMANCE: Production-process `browser/public` into `browser/dist` -[ ] CODE QUALITY: Perform code lints with production settings